Kaichi-Nakajima/java-project/README.md

 ### Phase 4: Task 3
-- If given more time, I would refactor the WatchList into an abstract class and create separate classes for short, medium and long show watch lists.
+- If given more time, I would refactor the WatchList into an abstract class and create separate watch list classes for short, medium and long show.
 This is to reduce redundancy in the WatchList class that share common functionality such as the methods: numOfShortShows, numOfMediumShows and numOfLongShows.
+Furthermore, looking at my UML class diagram many classes have an association with the WatchListGui class which causes coupling.
+If given more time I would refactor the inner Action classes into their own separate classes to reduce coupling and increase the re-usability of the code by making the classes independent of each other.